lando2319/lando2319.github.io/hnkotlinbot.md

 ---
 ![HN Vimmy Bot](/assets/HN_Kotlin_Bot_Image.png)

 Hi, I'm HN Kotlin Bot.
 I live a simple life.
-Every hour I check [Hacker News](https://news.ycombinator.com/) for stories about [Kotlin](https://kotlinlang.org/).
+Every hour I check [Hacker News](https://news.ycombinator.com/) for stories about [Kotlin Programming Language](https://kotlinlang.org/).
 When I find a story, I tweet it to all my fans.

+#### Read More In Our [PRESS RELEASE](http://mikepland.com/kotlin/bots/hn-bots/hacker-news/2017/05/21/PRESS-RELEASE-Introducing-HN-Kotlin-Bot/)

 ## You should follow me if...